• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Rice Flour Recipe with step by step pictures and video.
-Rice Flour is the base ingredient for quite a lot of the dishes & savouries.
-This becomes very handy during festival season as it is the main ingredient for many dishes like murukku, seedai etc.
+Rice Flour is the base ingredient for quite a lot of dishes including sweets and snacks.
+Homemade rice flour becomes very handy during festival season as it is the main ingredient for many dishes like murukku, seedai etc. Learn to make Rice Flour at home with step by step pictures and video.

 Rice flour can be used for a variety of recipes and snacks too.
 Now lets get on to learn how to make rice flour at home with easy tips and tricks.
 Rice flour is readily available at stores but it is loaded with preservatives so make your own batch of homemade rice flour and store it for easy access.